sankalpbhambri27/Algo_Trading_App/README.md

 1)close price of current candle is greater than high price of previous candle then its a long condition

-2) close price of current candle is less than low price of previous candle then its a short condition
+2)close price of current candle is less than low price of previous candle then its a short condition

 Strategy to close previously open trade